MoShrank/card-generation-service/README.md

 MODEL_CONFIG_ID = <model-config-id>
 ENV = development
 ```
-To make testing it locally more easier the openai api to generate cards is only called when ENV is set to production otherwise it just returns a list of dummy cards.
-In addition to that, the model config id needs to be provided which is used to query a config from the database.
-The config needs to be inserted manully before starting the service and needs to correspond to the config schema as defined [here](./models/ModelConfig.py).
+For testing purposes the openai api to generate cards is only called when ENV is set to production otherwise it just returns a list of dummy cards.
+In addition to that, the model_config_id needs to be provided which is used to query a config from the database.
+The config needs to be inserted manually before starting the service and needs to correspond to the config schema as defined [here](./models/ModelConfig.py).

 ### Serve Backend
 ```